tommyettinger/anim8-gdx/README.md

     - There are still use cases for the similar DODGY and WOVEN dithers.
       - DODGY can be noisier, but if even slight repetitive artifacts are an issue, that noise becomes an advantage relative to WREN.
       - WOVEN typically preserves hue more accurately because the predictable nature of its repetitive artifact happens to align with its error-diffusion, improving perceived color when viewed from a distance.
-    - This is the default and often the best of the bunch.
+    - This may have all sorts of artifacts if dither strength is too high.
+Sometimes even the default 1.0 is too high.
+    - This used to be the default, but OVERBOARD does better with both high and low dither strength.
   - OVERBOARD
     - You thought WREN was complicated?
 Think again.
 OVERBOARD takes a Burkes error diffusion dither and mixes in added error from variants on the R2 sequence, blue noise, and XOR-mod patterns into each channel of each pixel.
       - XOR-mod patterns are often seen in very small blocks of code, like Tweets or demoscene code, and have primarily diagonal lines in unpredictable patterns.